MyCodingJournal/Python-Units-Cybersec/README.md

 ###### Other:

+- term1.py
+    - practise codes
 - evenNum.py
-    - Even number program
+    - assessment task
 - scoreList.py
-    - score list program
-- term1.py
+    - assessment task
-    - practise codes
+- hot&cold.py
+    - This program tells if it is above or below freezing.